 Ginny Cleaveland, Deputy Press Secretary, Federal Communications, firstname.lastname@example.org, 415-508-8498 (Pacific Time)

-In response to the announcement, Harry Manin, Deputy Legislative Director for Industrial Policy and Trade, issue the following statement:
+In response, Harry Manin, Deputy Legislative Director for Industrial Policy and Trade at the Sierra Club, released the following statement:

 A recent report, database, and interactive map commissioned by the Sierra Club reveals for the first time the greenhouse gas emissions intensity at every domestic facility in the US for four heavy industries: steel, cement, aluminum, and metallurgical coke, underscoring the importance of federal investments in these critical sectors to the US economy that will both grow employment and reduce pollution.